 40. Declaration of controlled area

-(1) Where the Minister believes or suspects that it is reasonably necessary for the purpose of preventing, controlling or eradicating an exotic disease, the Minister may, by order published in the Gazette and in a local newspaper (in this Act referred to as a “controlled area order”), declare any place, premises or other area within the State, as described in the order, to be an area in relation to which a control order may be made.
+(1) Where the Minister believes or suspects that it is reasonably necessary for the purpose of preventing, controlling or eradicating an exotic disease, the Minister may, by order published in the Gazette and in a local newspaper (in this Act referred to as a controlled area order), declare any place, premises or other area within the State, as described in the order, to be an area in relation to which a control order may be made.

 (2) A controlled area order —